allenleetc/duotrax-fixerrors/README.md

 While browsing the movie, if there is an issue, again, you can use the Edit Tools as above.

 ### Notes ###
-After making all corrections, I would recommend playing the entire movie start to finish.
+After making all corrections, you can play the entire movie start to finish.
 When making corrections using Suspicious Sequences, it is possible that the flies get exchanged when they are relatively far apart.

 This is a prototype and there are some rough edges and clunky behavior.
-We can iterate and streamline to make this as effective as possible.
+We can iterate and streamline to improve the workflow.